coleifer/peewee/docs/peewee/sqlite_ext.rst

     :param int length: Size of blob in bytes.

-    :py:class:`ZeroBlob` is used solely to reserve space for storing a BLOB that supports incremental I/O. To use the :ref:`SQLite BLOB-store <https://www.sqlite.org/c3ref/blob_open.html>`_ it is necessary to first insert a ZeroBlob of the desired size into the row you wish to use with incremental I/O.
+    :py:class:`ZeroBlob` is used solely to reserve space for storing a BLOB that supports incremental I/O. To use the `SQLite BLOB-store <https://www.sqlite.org/c3ref/blob_open.html>`_ it is necessary to first insert a ZeroBlob of the desired size into the row you wish to use with incremental I/O.